shaunwang1350/Cryptocurrencies_MachineLearning/README.md

 * Prepare the data for dimensions reduction with PCA and clustering using K-means.
 * Reduce data dimensions using PCA algorithms from sklearn.
 * Predict clusters using cryptocurrencies data using the K-means algorithm form sklearn.
-* Create some plots and data tables to present your results.
+* Create some plots and data tables to present the results.

 ![Data Table](resources/Table.png)